CODEPhylo/phylospec/docs/language.md

 PositiveReal rate = 2.0;
 PositiveReal draw ~ Exponential(rate);
 Real logDraw = log(draw);

+Alignment alignment = readNexus("file.nex");
+Int numTaxa = alignment.numTaxa()
 ```

 - Every statement describes an assignment of an expression to a variable (`=`) or assignment of a distribution to a random variable (`~`).
 - Every (random) variable is assigned a type.
-- There are four types of expressions:
+- There are five types of expressions:
   - Literals (e.g., `2.0`, `"Hallo"`, or `[1.0, 2.0, 3.0]`)
   - Variable references (e.g., `rate`)
   - Distributions (e.g., `Exponential(rate)`)
   - Function calls (e.g., `log(draw)`)
+  - Method calls (e.g., `alignment.numTaxa()`)
-- All four types of expressions can be used in variable assignments using `=`, while only distributions can be used in random variable assignments using `~`.
+- All five types of expressions can be used in variable assignments using `=`, while only distributions can be used in random variable assignments using `~`.
 - Comments start with `//` and continue until the end of the line.

 > [!TIP]